Sysmic76/Rita/_pages/quick-start-guide.md

 * Translate messages by reacting with flag emoji
 * Translate last message(s) in channel
 * Translate to multiple languages at once
-* Automatic translation of channels with option to forward translations to users or seperate channels.
+* Automatic translation of channels with the option to forward translations to users or separate channels.
 * Supports 100+ languages

 ## Usage

-* Cerate your own with the instructions below.
+* Create your own with the instructions below.
 * Write !translate help or !t help for a list of commands.

 ## Setting up a New Bot (RECOMMENDED)